thalper/March-Madness/README.md

 If you decide to create more than 10 brackets at a time, the value(s) of gameTest will be used as an average.
-Following a bell curve, 16 percent of brackets will be decided by coin flips, and 16 percent of brackets will be decided using atleast double length games of your input, the rest will be somewhere in between.
+Following a bell curve, 16 percent of brackets will be decided by coin flips, and 16 percent of brackets will be decided using at least double length games of your input, the rest will be somewhere in between.
 If you want your gameTest input to be used directly, create brackets in batches of 9 or fewer.
 '''
 # change these values to generate real brackets